This blog may contain affiliate links. Read our disclosure policy for more info.

 For the little ones, there’s a fantastic splash park and climbing structure.
-For the adventurous (or fearless!), the Sky Screamer slide with an electronic trap-door launch sends sliders down 85 feet at speeds reaching 60 km/h (37 mph)!
+For the adventurous (or fearless!), the Sky Screamer slide with an electronic trap-door launch sends sliders down 26 meters (85 feet) at speeds reaching 60 km/h (37 mph)!
 I’ve done this one a few times, and let me tell you, it is definitely an adrenaline rush!

 The waterpark is kept at a balmy 31°C (88°F), so it feels like a tropical getaway in the middle of the city.
 You can even keep the vacation atmosphere going and rent a cabana to spend the day.

 It’s also recommended you buy tickets online before you go.
-Prices range from $54 CAD for adults or anyone over 48,” and $44 CAD for kids under 48″ and little ones two and younger are free.
-There are discounts for two-day passes or twilight passes good for the last three hours of the day, so make sure to see what options work best for your family.
+Prices range from $64 CAD for adults or anyone over 48,” and $54 CAD for kids under 48″ and little ones two and younger are free.
+There are discounts for two-day passes or weekday passes available Mondays through Thursdays (excluding high season, holidays, and school breaks), so make sure to see what options work best for your family.
 Life jackets and swim diapers are free.

 2. Play mini-golf

 See if you can get a hole-in-one at Professor WEM’s Adventure Golf.
 This 18-hole mini-golf course is full of cartoonish characters and colorful features to make for a fun family experience.

 I have great memories of mini-golfing with my family as a kid.
 Still, it’s also a great date night activity or as part of a family vacation.
 Beware though, depending on your family, this can get competitive!